jpnwagwu/jpnwagwu/README.md

 ### Hi there 👋

 My Name is Johnpaul Nwagwu.
 I am a Data Analyst.
-I have a huge passio for using data solve challenging problems and make better decisions.
+I have a huge passion for using data solve challenging problems and make better decisions.

 **Languages**: Python, SQL, R, Javascript.